-physical appearance – the way the company’s staff and premises look may influence the way the client sees this company.
-Not to mention paperwork that also has a strong impact on the clients’ first impression.
+physical appearance – the way the company’s staff and premises look may influence how the client sees this company.
+Not to mention paperwork that also has a substantial impact on the clients’ first impression.

 A good paper should do far more than simply telling what is expected to happen.
-As many student marketing plan examples show it should involve step-by-step instructions without which it is impossible to attain the set aims.
+Many student marketing plan examples show it should involve step-by-step instructions without which it is impossible to attain the set aims.
 In addition, it should also provide a schedule of the primary tasks so that everybody can understand what is going to happen and when.
-Marketing executives refer to their schedules as frequently as possible to keep track of the key tasks no matter how overloaded they are during their working days.
+Marketing executives refer to their plan as frequently as possible to keep track of the critical tasks no matter how overloaded they are during their working days.

-It should also indicate what resources are required for attaining the set aims.
-For instance, it might be effective to think about different kinds of brochures that will be distributed via the Web or in an offline environment.
-It is also important to find out how much it takes to get through with clients and whether or not there are enough employees.
+It should also indicate what resources are necessary for attaining the set aims.
+For instance, it might be practical to think about different kinds of brochures distributed via the Web or in an offline environment.
+It is also essential to find out how much it takes to get through with clients and whether or not there are enough employees.

-All costs mentioned in the plan should be included in the overall budget.
-If the funds are scarce, then this should be taken into consideration.
-There is no need to turn to lots of marketing activities, it is better to choose only a few and get the most out of them.
+You should include all costs mentioned in the plan in the overall budget.
+If the funds are scarce, then you should take this into consideration.
+There is no need to turn to lots of marketing activities – it is better to choose only a few and get the most out of them.
 Many marketing executives like linking their marketing budgets to sales forecasts.

-As well as developing a schedule, it is crucial to decide on how the implementation of the plan will be monitored.
-This info should be added to the plan too.
+Then it is crucial to decide on how you will monitor the implementation of the plan.
+This info should be added to the schedule too.
 More often, a person is accountable for everything being done on time.
-The more well-thought schedules and budgets are, the easier it is to monitor the process.
-When something runs behind the schedule or the budget overruns, then it is the right time to make relevant changes in the paper.
+The more well-thought plans and budgets are, the easier it is to monitor the process.
+When something runs behind the schedule or the budget overruns, it is the right time to make relevant changes in the paper.